April 1917 - Boston, Massachusetts

 When I looked up and around to see what it was I realized what must be happening.
 Hundreds, maybe even thousands of people were flooding the streets; some coming out of their homes to hear the news others rushing to their loved ones to share it.
 The declaration was on everyone's lips and I knew that what Rob had hoped for was coming to pass and that America was going to war.

-The throngs of people passing were making Christopher nervous and he began to tremble where he stood so I scooped him up and hugged him close.
+The noise and the throngs of people were making Christopher nervous and he began to tremble where he stood so I scooped him up and hugged him close.
 I wasn't sure what to do, whether I should stay and hope for the crowds to pass or make the attempt to get us safely home.
 Thankfully I didn't have to choose since Robert was among the first wave of passersby and he spotted us as he was carried along by the momentum of the crowd.

 He muscled his way into the park and hurried towards us, "Valerie," he wrapped his arms around us protectively, "what are you doing here?
 You should be at home; I told you you should stay home today."